-The motherboard has three PCI slots and one Accelerated Graphics Port (AGP) slot..
+In the future, you may need to install expansion cards.
+The motherboard has three PCI slots and one Accelerated Graphics Port (AGP) slot.
 The following sub-sections describe the slots and the expansion cards that they support.

-WARNING!
-Unplug your power supply when adding or removing expansion cards or other system components.
+Make sure to unplug the power cord before adding or removing expansion cards.
 Failure to do so may cause you physical injury and damage motherboard components.